velogo-dev/velo/README.md

-# Golang Mobile Framework
+# Velo

 A framework for creating mobile applications using Golang with UI from React, Vue, Svelte, or Angular.
-This framework uses a WebView or Expo approach to wrap web applications into native Android and iOS applications.
+This framework uses a WebView approach to wrap web applications into native Android and iOS applications.

 ## Features